 - Realistic budget, including all sources of project income and quotes, where relevant.

-Council hosts a variety of sessions to support potential applicants.
 Applicants are encouraged to speak with a Council grant officer before applying.

 How to apply